solliancenet/azure-synapse-build-together-blog/Blog-4/serverless-data-lake-exploration.md

 ## Task 3: Query Cosmos DB using the Serverless SQL Pool

-Serverless SQL Pools allow data engineers to query their data without managing compute clusters or the elasticity of those clusters (scaling in response to the workload).

-In this Task, we will explore how to use T-SQL queries in the Serverless SQL pool to query Cosmos DB, a transactional store.
-Note that these queries involve the *analytical store*, which operates independently of the transactional store.
-This means that you can write complex analytical queries in Azure Synapse Analytics against the transactional store, without impacting the performance of the transactional workloads.
+ We will now explore how to use T-SQL queries in the serverless SQL pool to query Cosmos DB using Azure Synapse Link.
+Azure Synapse Link for Azure Cosmos DB provides a seamless cloud-native hybrid transactional and analytical processing (HTAP) integration between the two products.
+Analytical queries are typically resource-intensive and complex resulting in negative performance impacts to online transactional processing stores (OLTP).
+The Synapse Link integration uses what is called the Cosmos DB *analytical store*, which operates independently of the transactional store to alleviate performance issues.
+This means that you can write complex analytical queries in Azure Synapse Analytics across Cosmos DB data without impacting the performance of transactional workloads.

 1. On the **Data** hub, select the **Linked** tab (1).
 Expand **Azure Cosmos DB** and the **RetailSalesDemoDB** (2) linked service.
 Notice how the three containers you created in the previous task are indicated with an annotation showing that the analytical store is enabled.